top of page

 My Divorce

-Dancing and Post-Divorce Pain
+Post-Divorce Pain

 Five months after my divorce, I woke up one morning with a pain in my right hip that wouldn’t go away.
 It got worse.
 My doctor put me on pain pills for a day.
-Instead of dancing and teaching and doing what I love to do, I rested, which was the worst thing I could have done because it gave me time to compulsively think about how lonely I felt.
+Instead of dancing and teaching and doing what I love to do, I rested, which was the worst thing I could’ve done because it gave me time to compulsively think about how lonely I felt.

 The next morning, the pain was so great that I passed out.
 My face turned red, and I had convulsions.
 A friend called an ambulance, which took me to the hospital.
 Brain-wave tests, a cardiac test and x-rays found nothing physically wrong with me.